 These days no “Missions Support Team” would be complete without accounting assistance.
-Thus we are especially thankful for the Accounting Support provided by Malcolm Arnold and Laura Nightingale (previously Geoff Weatherly, Sarah Abraham, Sally Wu, Caroline Miller, Elizabeth Lee, Alec Key, Quah CC).
-Luke Breadan’s help with maintenance and transport also cannot be overlooked.
-So too the Publication Skills that Carol Thomson and Kalpana Basset provide (previously Linda Sharma, Krysten Symons and Robert Musgrave).
+Thus we are especially thankful for the Accounting Support provided by Malcolm Arnold and Laura Nightingale (previously Geoff Weatherley, Sarah Abraham, Sally Wu, Caroline Miller, Elizabeth Lee, Alec Key, Quah CC).
+Luke Breaden’s help with maintenance and transport also cannot be overlooked.
+So too the Publication Skills that Carol Thomson and Kalpana Bassett provide (previously Linda Sharma, Krysten Symons and Robert Musgrave).
 Finally the practical care provided by House Parents such as Johan and Sandra Barrington is also a wonderful addition to the overall ministry (previously Noel & Mary Hewitt, Bill & Shirley Holland, Ian & Pat Cox).

 Concerning “Operation Iraqi Freedom” USA Today reported that “for every soldier or marine firing a weapon at the enemy, there are at least nine helping make this fight possible.”
 It is not an exaggeration to say that “for every missionary or national worker who shares the gospel, shapes new Christians and shepherds new congregations, there are at least nine helping make that ministry possible”.
 Thank you once again for being “one of the nine” that make our ministry possible.